 Premium intraocular lenses are placed in the eye during cataract surgery to replace a cloudy lens that has been affected by cataracts.
 Intraocular lenses are FDA approved and have been found to be safe when placed in the eye for long periods of time.
 After the placement of a premium intraocular lens, patients find that they’re able to see clearly for decades.
 Cataracts cannot form on artificial lenses, so after you have cataract surgery and have an artificial lens implanted, your struggles with cataracts are gone for good.

 When you come in for your consultation and cataract evaluation, our surgeon will talk with you about the type of premium intraocular lenses that make the most sense for your vision and eye conditions.
-We’ll work with you to figure out whether you need a multifocal lens, or if you solely need to focus on distance vision.
-No matter what your needs, we’ll find a premium IOL that works for your vision.
+We’ll work with you and provide information to figure out whether you need a multifocal lens, or if you solely need to focus on distance vision.
+No matter what your needs, we’ll find a premium IOL that works best for your vision.

 Monofocal IOLs were the first type of IOL to be developed.
 This type of intraocular lens offers vision correction at only one distance.
 While they certainly provide improved vision for former cataract sufferers, they do not allow your eye to adjust to points of focus at multiple distances.
 Typically, you will still need to still wear glasses for reading and computer distances.
-For people who need vision correction for more than just distance vision, there are other, newer options on the market today.
+For people who need vision correction for more than just distance vision such as astigmatism, there are other, newer options on the market today.

 Multifocal IOLs, or advanced technology premium intraocular lenses, allow your eye to focus at various distances.
-Multifocal lenses not only provide distance vision correction, but they also correct presbyopia, or the inability to focus on close objects.
+Multifocal lenses not only provide distance vision correction, but they also correct presbyopia, or the inability to focus on close objects near you.
 Much like bifocals or multifocal contact lenses, multifocal IOLs work to correct both near and farsightedness.
 During your evaluation for cataract surgery, we’ll do an exam of your eyes to determine if multifocal IOLs are the best type of premium intraocular lenses for your vision correction needs.
 Most people who get cataract surgery find that multifocal IOLs are the best option for allowing them to see clearly.
-After your multifocal IOLs are implanted, it’s likely that you’ll find you no longer need glasses or contact lenses to read, see the computer, or participate in other activities that require you to switch quickly between focusing on objects that are close up and objects that are far away.
+After your multifocal IOLs are implanted, it’s likely that you’ll find you no longer need glasses or contact lenses to read, see the computer, or participate in other activities that require you to switch quickly between focusing on objects that are near you and objects that are far away.

 Toric IOLs are used to also correct astigmatism, as well as near and farsightedness.
 Before toric IOLs were available, cataract surgery was a complicated process for people with astigmatism.
 Now, the process of correcting cataracts for people with astigmatism is simple.
 Toric IOLs are much like toric contact lenses, in that they offer different powers throughout the lens.
 Before you have cataract surgery, the eye surgeon will make markings on the cornea.
 These markings are temporary.
 They allow the surgeon to perfectly align the toric IOL in order to correct your astigmatism, allowing you to see clearly.
-If you find that your vision still isn’t where you want it to be after you have cataract surgery and implantation of a toric IOL, LASIK may be an option to further correct your vision.
+If you find that your vision still isn’t where you want it to be after you have cataract surgery and implantation of a toric IOL, LASIK may be an option to further correct your astigmatism.
 It’s recommended that you wait a few weeks to allow your eye to fully heal before pursuing other vision correction options.